Legacy of Past Mining Practices

 • Can be hundreds of feet deep

-• Material left over after coal was mined or processed (slate, shale, sandstone)
+• Material left over after coal mining and processing

 • One pile can cover many acres